Public speaking skills for engineers can be just as important as technical skills for engineers, despite what you may think.

 - The theory behind technical subjects

-8) Improve your writing skills
+8) Boost your writing skills

-9) Understand the limitations of your learning
+9) Embrace your learning limitations

 10) Create your own public speaking style

-11) Fake it until you make it
+11) Fake it till you make it

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER